Entanglement Entropy of Systems with Spontaneously Broken Continuous Symmetry: Introduction

 Thus, in a system with spontaneous breaking of continuous symmetry, to a given length scale $L$ there correspond two infra-red energy scales: the tower of states spacing $c^2/(\rho_s L^d)$ and the spin-wave gap $c/L$.
-In general, we expect the universal part of the entanglement entropy $\Delta S$ to depend on the ratio of these energy scales: \beq S = C \frac{{\cal A}}{a^{d-1}} + \Delta S(\rho_s L^{d-1}/c) \eeq Here, the function $\Delta S$ a priori can depend on the system geometry.
-Note that the argument of $\Delta S$ is much greater than one.\footnote{Clearly, for $L \to \infty$, the quantity $\rho_s L^{d-1}/c \gg 1$.
+The ratio of these energy scales $\frac{c}{\rho_s L^{d-1}}$ corresponds to the square of the magnitude of order parameter fluctuations associated with a spin-wave mode (normalized by the total size of the order parameter manifold).
+In general, we expect the entanglement entropy to depend on this ratio, so by dimensional analysis \beq S = S(L/a, \rho_s L^{d-1}/c)\eeq Note that in the large $L$ limit, $\rho_s L^{d-1}/c$ is much greater than one.\footnote{Clearly, for $L \to \infty$, the quantity $\rho_s L^{d-1}/c \gg 1$.
 One can, however, ask if this quantity can become of $O(1)$ or smaller in a system close to a continuous phase transition into an antiferromagnetically disordered phase where $\rho_s \to 0$.
 For the effective low-energy description of the antiferromagnet to apply, we need the system size $L$ to be much larger than the correlation length of the system $\xi$, thus, $\rho_s L^{d-1}/c \gg \rho_s \xi^{d-1}/c$.
 A priori, there need not be a relation between $\rho_s$ and $\xi$.
-However, for all quantum phase transitions known to the authors, $\rho_s \xi^{d-1}/c$ either goes to a constant at the transition or diverges.} In this paper, we argue that for a system with $O(N) \to O(N-1)$ symmetry breaking, $\Delta S$ behaves as \beq \Delta S = b \log (\rho_s L^{d-1}/c) + \gamma_{\mathrm{ord}}, \quad b = \frac{N-1}{2} \eeq As usual, Eq.~(\ref{DeltaS}) assumes smooth boundaries in $d =2$ and flat boundaries in $d = 3$.
-Thus, the coefficient of the logarithmic divergence with system size $L$ is directly expressed in terms of the number of Goldstone modes $N-1$.
+However, for all quantum phase transitions known to the authors, $\rho_s \xi^{d-1}/c$ either goes to a constant at the transition or diverges.} In this paper, we demonstrate that for a system with $O(N) \to O(N-1)$ symmetry breaking, for a smooth subsystem boundary in $d = 2$ (straight boundary in $d = 3$), \beq S = C \frac{\cal A}{a^{d-1}} + b \log (\rho_s L^{d-1}/c) + \gamma_{\mathrm{ord}}, \quad b = \frac{N-1}{2} \eeq Thus, the entanglement entropy contains an extra subleading term which diverges logarithmically with the system size.
+The coefficient of this term $b$ is directly expressed in terms of the number of Goldstone modes $N-1$.
 In particular, for the case of the Heisenberg antiferromagnet $N = 3$, $b = 1$.
-We note that in addition to the logarithmic correction in Eq.~(\ref{DeltaS}) there also appears a finite constant $\gamma_{\mathrm{ord}}$ that is generally expected to depend on the system geometry.
+We note that in addition to the logarithmic correction in Eq.~(\ref{DeltaS}) there also appears a finite constant $\gamma_{\mathrm{ord}}$ that depends on the system geometry.
 Unlike in the case of entanglement entropy in one dimension, Eq.~(\ref{S1d}), where the presence of a logarithm rendered $\gamma$ universal only up to an additive contribution, here $\gamma_{\mathrm{ord}}$ is fully universal, as all the short-distance physics is absorbed into the order-parameter stiffness $\rho_s$ and the Goldstone velocity $c$.
-We will present an expression for $\gamma_{\mathrm{ord}}$ in terms of a related constant in a free scalar theory.
-We numerically evaluate the latter constant (hence obtaining $\gamma_{\mathrm{ord}}$) using the correlation matrix technique of Ref.~\onlinecite{Peschel} for the geometry studied in the Monte-Carlo simulations of Ref.~\onlinecite{Roger2011}.
+Given a subsystem geometry, our calculation method allows us to determine $\gamma_{\mathrm{ord}}$ numerically; in Fig.~\ref{fig:gamma} we present the result for the geometry studied in the Monte-Carlo simulations of Ref.~\onlinecite{Roger2011, Rogertoappear}.